ouspg/CompSec/README.md

 At least following operating systems will be used:

 * Kali Linux - for Shellcoding, fuzzing and web security lab
-* Ubuntu 16.04 - for Botnets and malware analysis
+* Ubuntu 16.04 - for Fuzzing, Botnets and malware analysis
 * Lubuntu 16.04- Side-channel attacks with ChipWhisperer

 TODO at location